ABOUT DANIEL HECHT

 WRITING

 He is the author of eight novels — Skull Session, The Babel Effect, Puppets, City of Masks, Land of Echoes, Bones of the Barbary Coast, On Brassard’s Farm, and The Body Below — published in 14 languages and over 100 editions throughout the world, including best-sellers in the United States, England, Holland, and Israel.
+His many nonfiction writing credits include The Farm Energy Handbook, commissioned by the Vermont Agency of Agriculture, Food, and Markets, and his syndicated newspaper column on environmental topics, The Green Grapevine.
 He earned an MFA in Writing from the Iowa Writers Workshop, where he also taught fiction writing as winner of the Teaching/Writing Fellowship.

 MUSIC

 Formerly a musician, his albums of solo guitar compositions have been released by Windham Hill Records and other labels in the U.S. and Europe, and he has performed solo concerts throughout the United States, Europe, and China.
+He has twice won Vermont Arts Council fellowships for composition.
 Visit this site’s Music page for more about his musical career, to hear cuts from his Willow album, find links to videos of performances, and to see a video of his playing a suite composed for guitar with a pedal capo device Hecht invented and built.

 NONPROFIT ADMINISTRATION

-In addition to writing, he works as a nonprofit organizational development consultant, project manager, grant writer, and grant administrator for educational, environmental, and arts initiatives.
+Concurrently with his fiction writing, he has worked as a nonprofit organizational development consultant, executive director, project manager, and grant writer for arts, environmental, and educational initiatives.

 He has served on State of Vermont international trade missions and State commissions for environmental enterprise, brownfields redevelopment, and nanotechnology.
 For more information on these activities, visit his LinkedIn profile.
 You can also read his articles and educational publications about water quality issues and policy at www.gmwea.org.